 Climate Adaptation

-In 2022, Council adopted City Plan, which includes a number of policies to help support the City adapt to Climate Change.
-Climate change adaptation strategies can be found throughout City Plan but are primarily focused within Sections C1.2, Climate Adaptation and Hazard Management and D3, Blue and Green Network.
+In 2022, Council adopted City Plan, which includes a number of policies to help the City adapt to Climate Change.
+Climate change adaptation strategies can be found throughout City Plan but are primarily focused within sections C1.2, Climate Adaptation and Hazard Management and D3, Blue and Green Network.
 City Plan also included two new Development Permit Areas for Sea Level Rise and Wildfire Mitigation to help guide and protect new development from future climate hazards.

 Sea Level Rise